aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/open-files/opening-files-with-different-formats/_index.md

             // Instantiate LoadOptions specified by the LoadFormat. const loadOptions = new HtmlLoadOptions(LoadFormat.Html);

-            // Create a Workbook object and opening the file from the uploaded file data const workbook = new Workbook(new Uint8Array(arrayBuffer), loadOptions);
+            // Create a Workbook object and open the file from the uploaded file data const workbook = new Workbook(new Uint8Array(arrayBuffer), loadOptions);

             // Save the XLSX file